 As the spiritual home of country music, Tennessee has a deep connection to the outdoors.
 From the Great Smoky Mountains in the east to the Mississippi River in the west, you’re never far from a natural beauty spot – even in the heart of its cities.
 So pack up your bedroll, sling your banjo in the back of the pick-up and get ready to experience camping in Tennessee.

 Prefer an RV to roughing it?
 Roll into Camp Chet and park beside The Pepoon cabin.
 The 650 acres (263ha) of private Tennessee forest have a few gems to hunt for, including old coal mines and a small cemetery.
-You’ll need to come prepared with your own water and to share the outhouse with a couple of neighbouring cabins.
+You’ll need to come prepared with your own water and to share the outhouse with a couple of neighboring cabins.
 Or, trade the cabin cot for a pop-up tent and spend at least one night staring up at the stars.

 Make your doggy road trip truly unforgettable at this drive-up campsite.
-You’ll love running together across a two acre (0.8ha) meadow full of wildflowers.
+You’ll love running together across a two-acre (0.8ha) meadow full of wildflowers.
 Strap on a leash and hike the dog-friendly, well-maintained trails.
 This backcountry site for four is as wifi-friendly as it is pet-friendly, just in case you want to stay minimally connected to the outside world.
 Once you unpack the pop-up tent, though, we have a feeling your phone will stay in your backpack.

 Want more great campsites in Tennessee?
 Check out our rundown of the top spots to pitch up in Nashville.